-- What is the critical path and possible slack?
+- Calculate the critical path and identify any possible slack.

 Pro-Tip: PERT charts can be used prior to executing the project.
 They’re a great way to help you estimate simply and more accurately.
 Estimates can be overly optimistic or pessimistic, but using a PERT chart will find the most realistic estimate.

 The PERT chart is a tool that helps plan and schedule, but ProjectManager.com has an online Gantt chart that plans, schedules and works through the execution of the project.
 Our Gantt gives you control over every aspect of your schedule, from placing milestones, assigning team members and linking dependencies.
 Teams can collaborate at the task level, commenting and attaching documents.
 As issues arise and start and end dates change, simply drag and drop the duration bar.

 Because our software is cloud-based, your team’s status updates are instantly incorporated into the Gantt.
 Our Gantt charts even calculate critical path.
 Try it for free with this 30-day trial.